winningproduct/learn-portal/content/4-plan/07-requirement-process.md

 - Data driven
 The decisions made on the product road map and the feature prioritization needs to be derived from data analysis.
 Customer requirements needs to be scientifically obtained with a large enough data set to make decisions on what features benefits the entire customer base.

+- Product road map
+Requirement process is the journey of converting users' needs into product requirements.
+It is important to translate requirements captured earlier into features that the product team understands and finally prioritize them to a product road-map based on potential gains and feasibility.
+Product road map then needs to be communicated to all stakeholders of the company.

 ## References